oppia/oppia-android/wiki/Wiki.md

 Our wiki consists of the following components:

 * The `oppia/oppia-android.wiki` git repository automatically created by GitHub to hold the wiki viewable at https://github.com/oppia/oppia-android/wiki.
 This is our deployment repository where we put wiki source files to be viewed by the community.
-* The `\wiki` folder in the `oppia/oppia-android` repository is our source repository where we store and edit the wiki source files.
+* The `/wiki` folder in the `oppia/oppia-android` repository is our source repository where we store and edit the wiki source files.
 We consider this to be the single source of truth for our wiki.
-* A [`wiki.yml`](https://github.com/oppia/oppia-android/blob/develop/.github/workflows/wiki.yml) workflow in the source repository deploys any new commits in the source repository to the deployment repository.
-The workflow is activated whenever a pull request that modifies any file in the `\wiki` directory is pushed to the `develop` branch.
+* A [`wiki.yml`](https://github.com/oppia/oppia-android/blob/develop/.github/workflows/wiki.yml) workflow in oppia-android deploys any new commits in oppia-android to the deployment repository.
+The workflow is activated whenever a pull request that modifies any file in the `/wiki` directory is pushed to the `develop` branch.

 ### When you make changes through the web interface

-If you change the wiki through the web interface at https://github.com/oppia/oppia-android/wiki, the [`wiki.yml`](https://github.com/oppia/oppia-android/blob/develop/.github/workflows/wiki.yml) workflow will be triggered and the wiki will be reset to by pushing the files from the `\wiki` folder to the `oppia/oppia-android.wiki` git repository.
+If you change the wiki through the web interface at https://github.com/oppia/oppia-android/wiki, the [`wiki.yml`](https://github.com/oppia/oppia-android/blob/develop/.github/workflows/wiki.yml) workflow will be triggered and the wiki will be reset to by pushing the files from the `/wiki` folder to the `oppia/oppia-android.wiki` git repository.
 > **Note**
-> The `\wiki` folder in the `oppia/oppia-android` repository is the single source of truth for our wiki.
+> The `/wiki` folder in the `oppia/oppia-android` repository is the single source of truth for our wiki.